 For an analysis of a specific error profile, see the example error profile explanation.

 To further filter the data used to generate error profiles and their comparison page views, use these JS errors page features:

-- Time picker: select a time range used to generate the data (for beta, only the last 30 minutes is available).
+- Time picker: select a time range used to generate the data.

 - Filter: use the filter to display only error profiles and page views that have the attribute values you choose.
 You can select multiple attribute values.